bitcraze/bitcraze-website/src/documentation/system/positioning/loco-positioning-system.md

 The key components of the system are the __Loco Positioning Deck__ and the __Loco Positioning Node__.

 The __Loco Positioning Deck__ is a Crazyflie 2.X expansion deck with the Loco Positioning Tag functionality.
-Read more on the [Loco Positioning Deck page.](/products/loco-positioning-deck/)
+Read more on the {% id_link product-loco-pos-deck %} page

 The __Loco Positioning Node__ is a multi functional node in a Loco Positioning system, it can act either as an Anchor or Tag.
 Most commonly it is used as an __Anchor__, being part of the reference base for the system.
 Alternatively is can also run in Tag mode when it can be attached to an object to track, for instance a robot.
-Read more on the [Loco Positioning Node page.](/products/loco-positioning-node/)
+Read more on the {% id_link product-loco-pos-node %} page.

 ## Getting started with Loco positioning